tsuki-lang/tsuki/spec.md

 ## `Char`

 `Char` is a type that can store any Unicode codepoint.
-Internally it's represented by a `Uint32`, however it is a distinct type from all the integer types, as characters should be treated differently from integers.
+Internally it's represented by a `Uint32`, however it is distinct from all the integer types, as characters should be treated differently from integers.
 Values of this type may be obtained through character literals.

 ## `String`